catalyzeio/stratum-docs/buildpacks.md

 summary: Learn about buildpacks.
 ---

-# What is a buildpack?

-A buildpack is a framework for constructing your application's software stack.
-It is extremely flexible and is intended to operate as an agent to your environment.
-The buildpack agent will attempt to understand your stack and install any dependencies required by it.
+A buildpack is a preconfigured set of available binaries, libraries, and commands used to build and run your application.
+Buildpacks are extremely flexible and intended to operate as an agent to your environment.
+The buildpack agent will attempt to understand your stack and install any required dependencies.

-## How does a buildpack work?

-Stratum detects your code type automatically and assigns the proper buildpack accordingly.
-When you push your code to Stratum the appropriate buildpack creates an executable slug that includes the dependencies for your environment.

-## Why should you use buildpacks for an application?

-Buildpacks provide a standardized way to describe and manage your application's software stack.
-The entire stack can be maintained within a single version-controlled repository, making it easy to make changes and view changes to the application.
+In most cases, [Stratum](https://catalyze.io/stratum) detects your needed buildpack automatically, and uses it to build the image that will be used for your [code service](/stratum/articles/concepts/services#code-services)'s [containers](/stratum/articles/concepts/containers).

+For a list of readily-available buildpacks, [see here](https://github.com/gliderlabs/herokuish/tree/master/buildpacks).
+Note that Stratum may not match this list exactly.

 ### See also: